17zuoye/pyirt/README.md

 breaks down and the algorithm runs into sparse data problem, as well as severe missing data problem.

-## "Big" Data
-EM algorithm requires two essential dictionaries for analysis routine.
-One maps item to user and the other maps user to item.
-Python dictionary is not memory efficient so pyirt uses hard disk dbm instead.
-The limit of data size is about 1/4 of the hard drive size.
-I doubt any dataset will be that large.

-The performance will suffer greatly by using the dbm.
-For a 10 million record dataset, the loading time increases by about 5 times and the computation time increase by about 3 times.
-Putting the temp folder in memory does not reduces the time by 10%.

-User be aware when invoke the 'dbm' mode.

 ## Missing Data